originphp/framework/docs/components.md

 ## Accessing the controller

-When working with components you will occasionally need to access the controller, this can be easily done by calling the controller method.
+When working with components, you may need to access the controller, this can be easily done by calling the controller method.

 ```php
 $controller = $this->controller();